godot-dimensions/g4mf/specification/parts/mesh/blend.md

 ### Texture Map

-The `"textureMap"` property is an object that defines the offset or displacement of the per-vertex-instance texture space coordinates for the blend shape.
+The `"textureMap"` property is an object that defines the offset or displacement of the texture map's texture space coordinate values for the blend shape.
 This property is optional and defaults to no displacement.

-If the mesh has multiple surfaces, the blend shape target indices are a combination of the per-vertex-instance indices for all surfaces in the mesh.
-For example, for a 4D mesh with two surfaces, the first with 10 tetrahedral simplex cells and the second with 20 tetrahedral simplex cells, indices 0 to 39 refer to the first surface's vertex indices, and indices 40 to 119 refer to the second surface's vertex indices.
+For meshes with multiple surfaces, the target indices refer to a combination of all texture map value accessors for all surfaces in the mesh.
+For example, if surface 0 has 5 texture map values, then surface 1's texture map values are referenced starting from the number 5 in the target indices.

-### Topology Normal

-The `"topologyNormal"` property is an object that defines the offset or displacement of the per-topology-vertex-instance normals for the blend shape.
-This property is optional and defaults to no displacement.

-If the mesh has multiple surfaces, the blend shape target indices are a combination of the per-topology-vertex-instance indices for all boundary geometry items in all mesh surfaces.
-For example, for a 4D mesh with two surfaces, the first with 10 cubic cells and the second with 20 cubic cells, indices 0 to 79 refer to the first surface's topology vertex indices, and indices 80 to 239 refer to the second surface's topology vertex indices.

-Normals MUST be re-normalized after applying all blend shapes for a mesh.

-### Topology Texture Map

-The `"topologyTextureMap"` property is an object that defines the offset or displacement of the per-topology-vertex-instance texture space coordinates for the blend shape.
-This property is optional and defaults to no displacement.

-If the mesh has multiple surfaces, the blend shape target indices are a combination of the per-topology-vertex-instance indices for all boundary geometry items in all mesh surfaces.
-For example, for a 4D mesh with two surfaces, the first with 10 cubic cells and the second with 20 cubic cells, indices 0 to 79 refer to the first surface's topology vertex indices, and indices 80 to 239 refer to the second surface's topology vertex indices.

-This property may only be used when at least one mesh surface has the `"

 ## Blend Shape Target Properties